Balvald/ArtemisScannerTracker/README.md

 > best for biology ever.
 13/10.
 >     — CMDR SlippyCheeze

-## New in v0.3.1
+## New in v0.3.2

-- Bugfix: Analyse Events that do not have any Species get ignored while scanning journals for historic data.
+- Bugfix: Clean install of AST now properly recognise any performed scan.
-    - _Was probably because of some plant from Null Island._
+- Bugfix: AST Codex induced EDMC crashes are fixed now.
-- Bugfix: The AST Codex now properly sorts the entries by value if the CMDR wishes so.
+    - _You can press that AST Codex button as often and as fast as you like._
-    - _Someone sorted numbers alphabetically and didn't notice._ :eyes:
+- Bugfix: The Search button from the Tree View now reads from the right rext field.
-- Bugfix: The AST Codex now opens properly even when there is no data so show.
+- Changed Feature: The Tree View from the AST Codex window now has all systems as top level elements that expand into the different planets and finally the individual signals.
-    - _The AST Codex window finally overcame its anxiety to turn up empty-handed._
+    - _This is much better now._
 - New Feature: AST Codex window now has tabs with a table and a hierarchical tree view (which will undergo some changes)

 ## Features